bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 ------------

 We use Sphinx_ to generate our HTML documentation.
-You will need the following packages installed in order to build Bokeh documentation:
+You will need the following packages installed in order to build and view the Bokeh documentation:

 * docutils
 * sphinx
-* sphinxcontrib-httpdomain
-* seaborn
 * pygments
 * yaml
 * pyyaml
-* ggplot
+* flask

 These can be installed using ``conda`` or ``pip`` or from source.
 In addition to the package requirements, you will also need to have the sample